Leopard-2019/unit-4-game/README.md

 # CRYSTAL COLLECTOR #

-A fun and interactive game call Crystal Collector has created in the web browsers.
-In this game the player have to guess numbers.
+A fun and interactive game called Crystal Collector has been created in the web browser.
+In this game, the player has to guess numbers.
 This is how this game works:

    1. There are four crystals displayed as buttons on the page.